robannable/turbines/README.md

 3. Review the results and visualizations
 4. Export to OpenSCAD or FreeCAD format

-### FreeCAD Integration
+### Local FreeCAD Integration
+1. Start the local FreeCAD interface
-1. Generate the macro file from the web application
+2. Generate the macro file using the interface
-2. Open in FreeCAD
+3. Open in FreeCAD
-3. Run the macro to create the 3D model
+4. Run the macro to create the 3D model
-4. Export to your preferred 3D format (STL, STEP, etc.)
+5. Export to your preferred 3D format (STL, STEP, etc.)

 ## Project Structure